phac-nml/irida/doc/user/user/pipelines/index.md

 ## Receive email upon pipeline completion or error

-When launching a pipeline you can select the checkbox to receive an email upon pipeline completion or on error
+When launching a pipeline you can select the checkbox to receive an email upon pipeline completion or on error.

 ## Downloading single sample analysis output files in batch